NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin3.md

 # Summary of simulation

-From the NorESM2-LM
-- To reduce the net radiation imbalance @TOM (top of model) the sea-salt emissions were increased by 10%
-- Increased (x2) error tolerance in energy conservation test in CICE
+New in this simulation:
+- Increased width of Strait of Gibraltar from 15 km to 30 km (in user_nl_micom: CWMWTH = 15.e3, 15.e3, -> 30.e3, 30.e3,)

+Continued to use:
+- the modifications to the parameterisation of ice clouds (iceopt=5 and cldfrc2m.F90)
+- the modifications to the parameters bkopal, rcalc and ropal in iHAMOCC included as SourceMod
-- Modifications to the convection code included as SourceMod
+- the modifications to the convection code included as SourceMod: zm_conv.F90: "zmst" modifications.
-- Continued to use the previous namelist changes compared to repository for CAM6-Nor, MICOM and CLM5
-- *New* namelist additions compared to repository for CAM6-Nor:
-  - aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_20oct16' -> '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
+- aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
- - Namelist changes compared to repository for MICOM:
+- the namelist changes compared to repository as in N1850OCBDRDDMS_f09_tn14_qmnmxrhmin_20190314
-   - bkopal = 1.e-6 -> 5.e-6
-   - rcalc = 48. -> 35.
-   - ropal = 35. -> 45.

-For all user name list specifics, see bottom of this page
+For all SourceMods and user name list specifics, see bottom of this page

-- Namelist changes compared to repository for CAM6-Nor:
-    - cldfrc_iceopt = 5 -> 4
-    - clubb_gamma_coef = 0.308 -> 0.288
-    - tau_0_ubc = .false. -> .true.
-    - micro_mg_dcs = 500.D-6 -> 5.5e-4
-    - zmconv_c0_lnd = 0.0300D0 -> 0.0200D0
-    - zmconv_c0_ocn = 0.0300D0 -> 0.0200D0

- - Namelist changes compared to repository for CLM5:
-   - reset_snow = .true.

 # Simulation specifics